MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-13-episode-48-the-best-of-2008-mix-part-2-the-electro-house-mix.md

 #### [00:05:39] Pryda - Rafunk - Pryda

 Ask most people who the hottest electro house producer of 2008 was and I'd guarantee that a high percentage would say Sweden's Eric Prydz.
-The Swedish House Mafia producer released so many high quality tracks in 2008, most on his Pryda label, and &#8220;Rafunk&#8221; is no exception.
+The Swedish House Mafia producer released so many high quality tracks in 2008, most on his Pryda label, and "Rafunk" is no exception.
 A chunky and funky bassline and some haunting strings make this a winner.

 #### [00:10:22] Deadmau5 - Hi Friend (Original Mix) - Mau5trap

 Ask the people who didn't say Eric Prydz was the hottest electro house producer of 2008 who it was and they would probably have told you Deadmau5 instead.
 The hot Canadian producer blew up to be one of the most in-demand DJs and producers in 2008, producing loads of big tracks and remixes.
-The track &#8220;Hi Friend&#8221; features MC Flipside on vocals and takes hip-house into the 21st century with its dirty beats and bassline.
+The track "Hi Friend" features MC Flipside on vocals and takes hip-house into the 21st century with its dirty beats and bassline.
 A massive track!

 #### [00:15:49] ATFC feat Yasmeen - Tell U Y (New Jack Swing Original) - Strictly